alfonsocora/alaveteli/docs/customising/make_a_new_theme.md

 ## 7. Change the logo

-To change the default, placeholder logo, replace the file `/assets/images/logo.png` with one of your own.
+To change the default, placeholder logo, replace the file `/assets/images/logo.png` with one of your own (don't change the filename — you're really just replacing its contents).
 We recommend you keep to the same aspect ratio to start with, because that will fit in with the rest of the layout.
 Of course, you can change all of that later: this is just to get you comfortable with the most important changes.